kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 	ALL      ResourceEnum = "all"
 	K8S      ResourceEnum = "k8s"
 	PLATFORM ResourceEnum = "platform"
-	NONE     ResourceEnum = "none"
 )

 //
 // KfApp is used by commands under bootstrap/cmd/{bootstrap,kfctl}.
 KfApp provides a common
-// API for different implementations like gcp and minikube
+// API for different platforms implementations like gcp and minikube.
+// KfApp is also implemented by different package managers (ksonnet, kustomize).
 //
 type KfApp interface {
 	Apply(resources ResourceEnum, options map[string]interface{}) error